 Cherubic Hymn No. 7

-Choral composer and conduct Dimitry Bortniansky (1751-1825) created this hymn.
+Cherubic hymns are popular choral compositions sung during Christmas by the Orthodox church in Russia.
+Choral composer and conductor Dimitry Bortniansky (1751-1825) wrote this hymn, which takes after that tradition.
 He led the Imperial Court Chapel of St. Petersburg and it became the best of Europe's choirs.
-His composition, Cherubic Hymn No. 7, became one of the Russian Orthodox church most popular hymns.
+His composition, Cherubic Hymn No. 7, became one of the Russian Orthodox church's most popular hymns.

 Finding Other Russian Christmas Carols